richardbunk/ucg_research_catalogue/00_Governance/RCG-003-research-asset-and-information-architecture-standard.md

 Not every project will generate every asset.

-The package model defines the ideal editorial progression.
+The package model represents the preferred editorial progression from research to published knowledge.

 ---

 # 7. Repository Architecture

-Repository implementation should reflect logical organization rather than storage convenience.
+Repository implementations should reflect logical organization rather than storage convenience.

 Typical architectural layers include: